yochaigal/cairn/wip/2e/setting-seeds.md

 ### Factions

 Each region is dominated by one or more Factions, each with its own unique **Advantages**, **Agenda**, and **Obstacles**.
-They each should have one or more representatives, or Agents, tasked with helping complete a Faction's Agenda.
-Agents may have personal motivations that differ from the Faction's main agenda, a fact that canny PCs can exploit for their own gain.

-See the [Factions](#factions) chapter for how to generate factions for your setting.
+See the [Factions](#factions) chapter for how to generate factions for your setting, writing the results in your notebook.
+Smaller regions with fewer POIs should have 1-2 factions, while larger regions could have as many as 5-6 factions.

 ### Topography